Istador/node-ojds-nx-vigemclient/README.md

 ### On the Switch

-First the Switch needs to be [modded](https://switch.homebrew.guide/) with [Athmosphere](https://github.com/Atmosphere-NX/Atmosphere).
+First the Switch needs to be [modded](https://switch.homebrew.guide/) and using the [Atmosphère](https://github.com/Atmosphere-NX/Atmosphere) custom firmware.

 Once that is done we can copy over the [OJDS-NX](https://github.com/Istador/OJDS-NX/) files to the SD card (download the latest `zip` from the [releases](https://github.com/Istador/OJDS-NX/releases)).